devch007/lbry.com/content/faq/what-is-lbry.md

 ---
 title: What is LBRY exactly?
-Is it a protocol, an app, a website, or a company?
+Is it a protocol, an app, a website, or a company??
 category: LBRY 101
 order: 1
 ---